 Super banks also impose a challenge to FinTech startups, particularly the niche ones, as the potential monopoly of the FinTech market can hinder smaller companies from reaching their target customers.
 However, it raises an opportunity for them to partner with bigger digital banks, or super banks, to provide their services to retail customers.
 The FinTech industry is changing quickly, and financial institutions are being forced to make quick decisions.
 The rise of the super banks comes with both incredible challenges and opportunities, and only time can tell what the best strategy is for tackling this trend.

 If you are looking to expand your FinTech company and want to grow your team, reach out to us here.
 At Storm2, we know the importance of hiring the right talent for your company.
-Our consultants have an extensive network of highly specialised FinTech talent, so they will be able to help you and guide you through your expansion plans.
+Our consultants have an extensive network of highly specialized FinTech talent, so they will be able to help you and guide you through your expansion plans.